aio-libs/aiopg/docs/core.rst

       Immediatelly close the connection.

-      Close the connection now (rather than whenever `del` is executed).
+      Close the connection now (rather than whenever ``del`` is executed).
-      The connection will be unusable from this point forward; an `psycopg2.InterfaceError` will be raised if any operation is attempted with the connection.
+      The connection will be unusable from this point forward; an :exc:`psycopg2.InterfaceError` will be raised if any operation is attempted with the connection.
 The same applies to all cursor objects trying to use the connection.
 Note that closing a connection without committing the changes first will cause any pending change to be